rohitpaul1998/Data-Analysis-Projects/README.md

 5. Designed and implemented an end-to-end data pipeline in AWS using S3 for creating data lakes, Athena for data analysis, and Glue ETL jobs for transforming and loading structured data, thereby achieving a reduction in data processing time by 40%
 6. Designed an interactive dashboard on Power BI which potentially reveals key insights on criminal activities and reveal safe spots by identifying minimum criminal activites in each area

+***Note:*** Check "Boston Crime Analysis" folder.
+Inside the folder, you will have a readme file which will showcase the Visualization Reports and Dashboard.

 ____________________________________________________________________________________________________________________________________________________________________

 **New York City Food Inspection Analysis**